koenw/resh/README.md

 # resh

-`resh`, the restricted shell, allows only the execution of previously defined aliases.
-This allows you to precisely control what commands and arguments a user is able to execute by setting their default shell to resh.
+`resh` is a shell that only allows the execution of previously defined aliases.

-It is useful for example to limit a monitoring user to a limited set of predefined commands, in a way similar to NRPE.
+It is useful when you need to limit a user to a limited set of predefined commands, e.g. to run nagios commands over ssh instead of NRPE.

 ## Usage